Deploying FreeBSD on VMware

 This gives us everything we need to be able to deploy.
 Some of the values will become clearer as we go along, but here’s a short summary:

-• 1234 is the VM object ID from netbox, used as a key.
+is the VM object ID from netbox, used as a key.- Most of the following fields like

-• The interfaces part is completely synthetic, and simply generated from the information provided by the config_context matched with the interface information from the Netbox API.
+part is completely synthetic, and simply generated from the information provided by theconfig_context

 Examples of how this might be generated automatically from Netbox might be the subject of a future blog post, but I assure you it would probably be as long as this entire post, so we’ll skip that for now.